 Bradbury, CA (about 12 miles east of Pasadena)

-Don't be confused if you find more "Wright"... sites in the LA area than are mentioned in our guide.
+Don't be confused if you find more "Wright" sites in the LA area beyond what's mentioned here.
 Lloyd Wright (son of the famous Frank) also has an impressive portfolio that includes Wayfarers Chapel in Palos Verdes, the John Sowden House and the original bandshell for the Hollywood Bowl.

-Other sites of particular architectural interest around LA include the Disney Concert Hall and Broad Museum in downtown Los Angeles, Richard Meier's Getty Center, the iconic Capitol Records Building, Cesar Pelli's boldly colored geometric Pacific Design Center.
+Other sites of particular architectural interest around LA include the Disney Concert Hall and Broad Museum in downtown Los Angeles, Richard Meier's Getty Center, the iconic Capitol Records Building and Cesar Pelli's boldly colored geometric Pacific Design Center.